ashwin4ever/Machine-Learning-Projects/Classification Problems/Drug Type Classification/README.md

 * Drug Type

 **Running the code:**
-* Download the notebook and the dataset *drug200.csv* and run it in your local broswer or open the notebook to view the code.
+* Download the notebook *drug-classification-data-analysis-modelling.ipynb* and the dataset *drug200.csv* and run it in your local broswer or open the [notebook](https://github.com/ashwin4ever/Machine-Learning-Projects/blob/main/Classification%20Problems/Drug%20Type%20Classification/drug-classification-data-analysis-modelling.ipynb)

 **Methods**